ARPA-SIMC/smnd/README.md

 ### GPL compliance ###

-The universal binary distribution contains various libraries in binary form from Fedora rpms, plese contact the author in order to receive the corresponding source packages for GPL compliance.
+The universal binary distribution contains various libraries in binary form from Fedora rpms, please contact the author in order to receive the corresponding source packages for GPL compliance.